Patacode/gitignore-template-generator/DOCUMENTATION.md

 # ...
 ```

-Result is printed to `stdout`, so you can easily redirect or pipe it if needed.
+Each generated template is trimmed, merged into one, and printed to `stdout`,
+so you can easily redirect or pipe it if needed.
+Any error will be
-Any error will be printed to `stderr`.
+printed to `stderr`.

 Behind the scene, it calls the template generator service as pointed to by
 the [-g --generator-uri](#-g-generator-uri) option.